baymlab/HMSphages/docs/bioinformatics/protocol02_assembly.md

 1. Download your read files from Google Drive
     - Visit the [Google Drive](https://drive.google.com/drive/folders/14AFbHZkzES69j9jdyqCtLmkQAYv2cwao?usp=share_link) and open the folder with your name
-    - Click on the three dots in the top right of the page
+    - Click on the little arrow in the top right of the page
     - Click download.
 This will get saved in your `Downloads/` folder
     - Move the folder from your `Downloads/` to your `Desktop/`
     - If the folder is "zipped", open it and move the folder inside into the `Desktop/`.